 quarter of Purnea.

 There was substantive sugar cane cultivation is this region prior to the closing of the sugar mill.
 Since, then in the absence of sugar Factory, the Growers have switched over to paddy, wheat, jute, tea and other corporation.
 Neverthless, sugarcane cultivation for juice and gur/khandsari manifacture in about 1500 hectors has been estimated in the season 2005-06.
 The area has a canal irrigation system along with adequate coverage of state tubewells and private bore wells.
 The land escape is slopy from north and the water table is high with substantive ground water reserves.
 Rainfall is also sufficient and favourable for cane cultivation.

-Note: It may also be noted that of the total cultivable area of around 54 lakh ha in Bihar, only around 2.30 lakh ha (approx 4.5%) is under cane cultivation as against the approx 70% cane area coverage in the sugar sector areas in UP.
+Note: It may also be noted that of the total cultivable area of around 54 lakh hectares in Bihar, only around 2.30 lakh hectare (approx 4.5%) is under cane cultivation as against the approx 70% cane area coverage in the sugar sector areas in UP.